jenkoj/dash/README.md

 * Current and daily average power status.
 * Energy usage for today and past 4 months.
-* Graphs for past 3 days.
+* Graphs for the past 3 days.